alias-dmesg/rpki-rfcs-graph/README.md

 ## Team
 This work has been done as part of MANRS fellow research group activity.
-The team was composed of:
+The team was composed of (alphabetical order):

 * Alfred Arouna (fellow)
+* Aftab Siddiqui (program manager)
 * Augusto Mathurin (fellow)
 * Bahaa Al-Musawi (fellow)
 * Boris Mimeur (Ambassador)
-* Aftab Siddiqui (program manager)

 ## Credits
 RFCs metadata (tooltip in the graph) is adpapted from AndreaOlivieri'[rfc2json](https://github.com/AndreaOlivieri/rfc2json.git)